-We got in touch with one of Melbourne’s favourite venues, Daughter in Law, to hear their story of strategic success.
+We got in touch with one of Melbourne’s favourite venues, Daughter in Law, to hear their story of strategic online ordering success.
 The restaurant is known for serving “unauthentic Indian” dishes in their quirky and comfortable atmosphere.

 When hospitality venues had to close, the team at Daughter In Law remained optimistic and knew that they had to adapt.
 As a role model in the Melbournian dining scene, Daughter in Law shared with us how they have faced new challenges with a strategic mindset.

 Our industry is slowly moving from a ‘recovery’ phase to a ‘growth’ stage while restrictions are being lifted.
 Hospitality venues in Australia have become strategic and creative in order to protect their businesses.
 Now it’s time for your venue to prepare for what’s next.

 Are you ready to pivot, promote and progress?

 Note: This is the final segment of our three-part Pivot series.
 To read on how one of our venues adapted their service, the previous segment can be found here.

 1. The strategy